Trump and the right loved Clay Travis. The fight over college football sealed their bond.

 He’s done it with the help of a new business partner, the former Fox Sports personality Jason Whitlock, whose work, like Travis’s, shares political DNA with Trump’s: Sports as red meat in the culture wars, racial grievances, media-bashing.

 Whitlock has churned out columns suggesting that George Floyd’s killing was a “race hoax used to divide us.”
 Travis has likened striking NBA players to George Costanza, the Seinfeld character who quit his job and then returned to it.
-Lately, Travis has also mixed in Trump’s casual dismissal of science, writing off the virus and telling people to “chill out" and peddling T-shirts making fun of mask-wearers.
+Lately, Travis has also mixed in Trump’s dismissal of science, telling people to “chill out" about the novel coronavirus and selling T-shirts making fun of mask-wearers.

 Their takes have not gone unnoticed by the right.
 Both have appeared on the Fox News shows of Tucker Carlson and Laura Ingraham.
 And a parade of conservative politicians and operatives — including U.S. senators, governors, White House aides and even Trump himself — have appeared on Travis’s show, to decry the NBA’s stance on China and cheerlead for the return of sports.